nalgeon/sqlean/README.md

 ## Support

-Sqlean is mostly a [one-man](https://antonz.org/) project, not backed by a VC fund or anything.
+Sqlean is mostly a [one-man](https://antonz.org/) project.
+It's currently in maintenance mode, and no new features are planned.

-If you find Sqlean useful, please star it on GitHub and spread the word among your peers.
-It really helps to move the project forward.

-If you use Sqlean for commercial purposes, consider [purchasing support](https://antonz.gumroad.com/l/sqlean-plus).

-★ [Subscribe](https://antonz.org/subscribe/) to stay on top of new features.